infotexture/ot-mkdocs-demo/docs/topics/project-files-xml.md

 </project>
 ```

-To build both the HTML and PDF versions of the documentation as included in the distribution package, run the following command from the docsrc folder of the DITA-OT installation directory:
+To build both the HTML and PDF versions of the documentation as included in the distribution package, run the following command from the `docsrc` folder of the DITA-OT installation directory:

 ```
-dita --project=samples/project-files/distribution-docs.xml
+`dita` **--project**=`samples/project-files/distribution-docs.xml`
 ```

-The dita-ot-dir/docsrc/samples/project-files/all.xml file includes all three project deliverables as follows:
+The `*dita-ot-dir*/docsrc/samples``/project-files/all.xml` file includes all three project deliverables as follows:

 ```
 <project xmlns="https://www.dita-ot.org/project">